silscript/front-end-intro/intro-to-css.md

 ```

 ###### Colors:
-- Colors are displayed by combbining red, green, and blue light.
+- Colors are displayed by combining red, green, and blue light.
 - Colors are defined using a hexadecimal (HEX) notation (#000000) for the combination of RGB values.
 - The lowest hexadecimal value is 0 (HEX 00).
 This darkens the color value.
 - The highest value is 255 (HEX FF).
 This brightens the color value.